a-git-j/webapi-exercise/README.md

 You can take advantage of Gitlab pipeline using the simple .gitlab-ci.yml files, that covers: build, test, publish and deploy stages.
 Please note, deploy stage is arbitrary, as such pipelines here only mock it.

 ```
-<div>Please note, in the real world Customers, Transactions, Accounts and Shared would make it to different repositories.
+Please note, in the real world Customers, Transactions, Accounts and Shared would make it to different repositories.
-Would the APIs and shared packages be versioned, four independent pipelines were applicable.</div>
+Would the APIs and shared packages be versioned, four independent pipelines were applicable.
 ```

 ### <del>Greatest regrets</del> Areas for improvements